Isha003-hub/http5114-Workshop-in-web-dev/README.md

-# HTTP-5110 - Intro to Web Development
+# HTTP-5114 - Workshops in Web Development

 Welcome to the HTTP-5114 Workshops in Web Development repository!
 This repository contains all assignments, lab exercises, and practice files related to the course, focusing on essential web development skills.